O-kormitch History, Family Crest & Coats of Arms

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
-The original Gaelic form of the name O'Kormitch is Mac Cormaic, derived from the forename Cormac.
+The original Gaelic form of the name O-kormitch is Mac Cormaic, derived from the forename Cormac.

-Early Origins of the O'Kormitch family
+Early Origins of the O-kormitch family

-to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.
+The surname O-kormitch was first found in Munster.
+The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
+Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

-Early History of the O'Kormitch family
+Early History of the O-kormitch family

-This web page shows only a small excerpt of our O'Kormitch research.
-Another 151 words (11 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early O'Kormitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-kormitch research.
+Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early O-kormitch History in all our PDF Extended History products and printed products wherever possible.

-O'Kormitch Spelling Variations
+O-kormitch Spelling Variations

-of the surname O'Kormitch are preserved in the archival documents of the period.
+Lacking standardized spellings, scribes and church officials recorded people's name according to how they sounded.
+This practice often led to the misleading result of one person's name being recorded under several different spellings.
+Numerous spelling variations of the surname O-kormitch are preserved in the archival documents of the period.
 The various spellings of the name that were found include Cormack, MacCormack, McCormack, McCormick, MacCormick, Cormac, Cormick, Cormyck, Kormack, Kormick, Cormach, Cormich, Cormiche and many more.

-Early Notables of the O'Kormitch family (pre 1700)
+Early Notables of the O-kormitch family (pre 1700)

+Notable amongst the family name at this time was Anne McCormac (c.
 1700-1782), birth name of Anne Bonny, born in Cork, the infamous Irish woman who became a famous pirate, operating in the Caribbean.
 After her capture in 1720, she and he female friend Read both "pleaded...

-Migration of the O'Kormitch family to the New World and Oceana
+Migration of the O-kormitch family

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
-An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the O'Kormitch family name: Daniell Cormack who settled in Virginia in 1643; Christopher Cormack settled in Annapolis Maryland in 1731; Patrick Cormack settled in New York State in 1804.
+An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the O-kormitch family name: Daniell Cormack who settled in Virginia in 1643; Christopher Cormack settled in Annapolis Maryland in 1731; Patrick Cormack settled in New York State in 1804.

-The O'Kormitch Motto
+The O-kormitch Motto +